djbpitt/balisage_2017/presentation/tag.md

 # Prototype implementation

-* Alexandria Markup is a prototype implementation of TAG.
+* Alexandria Markup is a prototype implementation of TAG
 * Client/server architecture
 * REST protocol
 * Server is written in Java